dimkouv/massivedl/README.md

 # massivedl
-Download a list of files in parallel.
+Download a large list of files in parallel.

 ![](screenshots/output.gif)